-Software Developer: Educational Requirements for a Computer Software Engineer
+Software Developer: Educational Requirements & Career Info

-Educational Requirements for a Computer Software Engineer
+Educational Requirements for Software Developers

 Computer software engineering students may want to consider programs that are accredited by ABET, Inc., formerly the Accreditation Board for Engineering and Technology.
 According to ABET, graduate schools, employers and certification boards may require that applicants hold degrees from accredited programs (www.abet.org).

-Software engineers do not have professional licensing requirements but may need certifications.
+Software developers and engineers do not have professional licensing requirements but may need certifications.
 However, if one chose to certify, one possible option is certification from the Computer Society of the Institute of Electrical and Electronics Engineers, which offers software development credentials for beginning and experienced software engineers.

-Computer software engineers often work in one of two major areas: systems or applications.
+Computer software developers often work in one of two major areas: systems or applications.
 Engineers working in the systems sector develop operating systems for computers.
 Those who work in the applications sector design computer programs and modify existing programs to perform specific tasks.
 Each sector requires engineers to be knowledgeable in development software such as C, C++ and Java.

 - Recently Updated

 The University of Miami is a private research university in Coral Gables, Florida, only a few miles away from Miami.
 Students...

-The University of South Carolina's Columbia campus acts as the flagship of eight locations that comprise the...
+The University of South Carolina's Columbia campus acts as the flagship of eight locations that comprise the University of...